james-ralph8555/tarot-daily/DESIGN_GUIDE.md

 # Tarot Daily — Sacred Aesthetic UI System

-NOTE: SOLIDJS IS GONE !!!
-WE USE NEXT.JS NOW
 *A practical, production-ready visual language for a daily Tarot experience inspired by Catholic mysticism, Gnostic cosmology, and Hermetic symbolism — without kitsch or appropriation.*

 ---